auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 What societies consider virtues reflect the values evolved by the society according to its environment and time.
 We would expect to see certain virtues given a particular time with environmental pressures.

 Many ethical theories like Utilitarianism emphasize certain conscious states over others.
 Pleasure and happiness are desirable while pain and suffering are not.
+For most people the appeal is obvious.
+Don't hurt people; have fun.
 On an objective level, emotions are patterns of activities in our bodies and brains giving rise to conscious states and a sense of subjectivity.

 An emotion is like a color.
 Colors have patterns of waves and frequencies of light.
 Emotions are patterns of activation in the body and brain.
 Is it clear which color is morally correct?
 Does the question make sense?
 Is purple an objectively "greater" color than aquamarine?
 Why is pleasure more moral than pain?
 Morality cannot be guided on an objective level by the subjective desires of intelligent, emotional beings.

 Of course subjectively we care about conscious states.
 Many of us are attracted to enjoyment and repulsed by suffering.
 We evolved this relationship to emotions because more often than not the emotions signaled a survival advantage.
-Events which improve our survival chances bring happiness and toxic environments suffering tends to give rise to suffering.
+Events which improve our survival chances bring happiness and toxic environments tend to give rise to suffering.
 However the emotions we feel are signals, information, which each cell and system in our bodies are contributing to.
-Like other pieces of information we should evaluate it, keep which is a good signal and discard the unimportant signals and noise.
+Like other pieces of information we should evaluate it, keep which is a good signal and discard the unimportant signals or noise.

 How many positive emotions are correlated and caused by pursuing well-being?
 There is likely significant overlap!
 Well-being is by definition wellness, an organism growing and maintaining in accordance with its evolved structure.
 Negative emotions _should_ still be felt to encourage growth and adaptability.
 Negative emotions which are too strong can cross the threshold from harmful to traumatizing resulting in more permanent dysfunction potentially inhibiting future wellness, so these should be avoided.

 Morality acts on an individual and group level.
 We have evolved moral tendencies and each of us have some weighting for moral feelings.
 Given an action or action sequence, our moral system returns a feeling of right or wrong.
-However, we cannot trust evolved feelings completely.
+However, we cannot trust evolved evaluations completely.
 Our feelings could be a mistake or mismatch.
-The actions we're judging could be outside of situations for which our moral tendencies evolved for.
+The actions we're judging could be outside of situations for which our moral tendencies evolved.

 We can analyze morality using the three levels of reality: